 Investment in pain research to achieve improved treatments

 Pain is a symptom of many conditions but can also be a difficult to treat disease in itself.
-Thanks to a donation of SEK 30 million from entrepreneur Leif Lundblad, researchers at Karolinska Institutet are now able to make a major effort to break the lasting grip of pain.
+Thanks to a donation in 2017 of SEK 30 million from entrepreneur Leif Lundblad, researchers at Karolinska Institutet are now able to make a major effort to break the lasting grip of pain.